 - UKSA’s careers and employment advice

-- Support with job searches & the recruitment process
+- Support with job searches and the recruitment process

 - CV development & covering letters

-At UK we value the importance of work experience
+At UKSA we value the importance of work experience

 A number of weeks will be dedicated to work experience on different sites and in unfamiliar environments.
 This is intended to broaden understanding and experiences while providing opportunities for networking.
 This desirable qualification offers increased employment prospects worldwide from age 18 years and can be used as an entry point for professional yacht training.